The Rise of the Window Shopper: 4 Steps to Collecting on High-Deductible Patients

 Educate patients on practice payment policies.
 As soon as a patient walks through the door, make sure payment policies are handed to them along with your new patient paperwork.
 Any information about co-pays at time of service, your provider networks, and co-insurance should be provided up front, before the patient even sees a specialist.
 Remember, a large part of the reason practices don’t collect on patient payments is because many of those individuals don’t understand their payment responsibility upfront.
 Eliminate that confusion for them, and financial loss for you.

-Collect co-pays or co-insurance at time of service.
+Collecting copays and deductibles from patients at time of service.
 This is your biggest opportunity to collect from the patient, so make it easy for them.
 Medical billing software that includes estimation tools provide a snapshot in time of what a patient owes based on their deductible, co-insurance, or co-pay as they stand in front of your staff.
 The patient’s responsible charges are calculated against contracted rates with regional and national payers in real-time, providing an immediate estimate of the patient’s propensity to pay.
 Meaning improved revenue cycle management for you and less confusion for the patient as to how much they’re expected to pay out of pocket.

 Offer discounts or payment plans.
 Just as I like to consider all of my payment options when shopping online, patients are beginning to negotiate.
 They want options, whether that’s a discounted payment rate or a patient payment plan.
 So, why neglect that need?
 Implementing a no-interest healthcare payment plan allows you to offer affordable treatment without the need to necessarily discount your services.
 Also, give them scheduling options.
 When patients know they have the choice to pay for service over 3, 6, or 12 months, you’re much more likely to collect on that service payment.
 Patients feel more in control and less pressure, while your practice collects on faster payments so you can focus on their care.